GustavFluur/numbers-guessing/README.md

         y/n:

-In the last message you either press "y" and "n" (in small letters).
-Therefore the updated version was needed and creating a sense of gaming loop until the player to decides to finish or to carry on with the game.
+The player choose if he either wants to press "y" or "n" (in small letters) to independently carry on with the game.
+Therefore the updated version was required and likewise creating a sense of gaming loop.
+You can decide as long as you like to play the game until you decides to finish it by pressing "n" - as it being portayed below:

+        Ex 1.
         Wow, you scored on try 5!
 HOW DID YOU KNOW!?
         Wanna try again?
         please press either y - yes or n - no